ByronGriggs2/Software-Portfolio/2025-5 Physics Simulation/Code Snippets/README.md

 }
 ```
 ## Improved mesh creation
-This project does away with the .obj files entirely, and instead creats the vertex and index lists for each GameObject whenever a scene is loaded. </br>
+This project does away with the .obj files entirely, and instead creates the vertex and index lists for each GameObject whenever a scene is loaded. </br>
 The best example to showcase this is the parameterised constructor for GameObject, which sets its vertex and index lists (_geometry) to a value given
 by GeometryGenerator.
 The creation of vertex and index buffers is done later, but typically right after the construction.
 ```C++